v-spassky/gisture/README.md

 - Sample data to try it out is included in the repo [here](static/samples) and can be accessed from the frontend as well;

 ### Demonstration

+*The gif below is 40 Mb and might take a while to load.
+Sorry!*

 <img src="assets/demo.gif" style="width:100%; max-width: 100%;">